Hey-Gloria/Quantitative-Statistics-of-Traces-/README.md

 		Offset = Base + (Index * Scale) + Displacement

 	Also, for each part of the computation formula, there are some limitations:
-	(1).Base: the Base should be one of {EAX, EBX, ECX, EDX, ESP, EBP, ESI, EDI}
+	1. Base: the Base should be one of {EAX, EBX, ECX, EDX, ESP, EBP, ESI, EDI}
-	(2).Index: the Index should be one of {EAX, EBX, ECX, EDX, EBP, ESI, EDI}
+	2. Index: the Index should be one of {EAX, EBX, ECX, EDX, EBP, ESI, EDI}
-		* the ESP cannot be used as an index register (3).Scale: the Scale should be one of {1, 2, 4, 8}
+		* the ESP cannot be used as an index register
+	3. Scale: the Scale should be one of {1, 2, 4, 8}
-	(4).Displacement: the Displacement should be one of {None, 8-bit, 16-bit, 32-bit}
+	4. Displacement: the Displacement should be one of {None, 8-bit, 16-bit, 32-bit}

 2. The 6 types of addressing mode defined in Intel's Manual:
 	(1).Displacement -- An absolute/static address